 top of page

 When planted in full sun and moist, acidic soils, this groundcover is a low-maintenance source of food, beauty, and wildlife value.
-The trailing evergreen shrub spreads by rhizomes to form a dense mat of petite, glossy leaves that are never idle, changing from a bronzy hue in spring to dark green in summer; while in fall, the colors range from copper to purple.
-The petite, pink flowers are followed by reddish-pink fruits that are sold commerically for their tart flavor.
+The trailing evergreen shrub spreads by rhizomes to form a dense mat of petite, glossy leaves that are never idle, changing from a bronzy hue in spring to dark green in summer, while in fall, the colors range from copper to purple.
+The petite, pink flowers are followed by reddish-pink fruits that are sold commercially for their tart flavor.
 Classified as an obligate wetland plant, meaning it almost always occurs in wetlands, large cranberry is a common species in acidic bogs of Ohio, excepting the western part of the state.
 The roots should be kept cool and moist, and the soil pH should be less than 6 or the plant may be subject to chlorosis.
 However, this plant tolerates compacted soils.

 Plant Characteristics: